neelguha/simple-wikidata-db/README.md

 - `fatching/fetch_with_name.py`: fetches all QIDs which are associated with a particular name.
 For example: all entities associated with the name 'Victoria', which would inclue entities like Victoria Beckham, or Victoria (Australia).
 - `fatching/fetch_with_rel_and_value.py`: fetches all QIDs which have a relationship with a specific value.
 For example: all triples where the relation is P413 and the object of the relation is Q622747.

+## Other helpful resources:

+- Getting the full list of properties: <https://github.com/maxlath/wikidata-properties-dumper>

 **For any questions or feedback, contact Neel Guha at nguha@cs.stanford.edu**